-- Post-fire tree regeneration in Rocky Mountain forests
+- Post-fire tree regeneration in western coniferous forests

 - Social-ecological resilience to wildfire